8 proven strategies to boost team productivity in 2026

 • Encourage self-directed learning and mentorship to build a growth mindset.

-• Example: Retaining and developing current employees is more cost-effective than hiring new ones, according to Forbes.
+• Retaining and developing current employees is more cost-effective than hiring new ones, according to Forbes.

 A culture of learning keeps your team sharp and future-ready.